ppy/osu-wiki/news/2024/2024-01-26-osumania-7k-world-cup-2024-round-of-24-recap.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://player.twitch.tv/?video=2039423606&parent=osu.ppy.sh&autoplay=false" frameborder="0" allowfullscreen="true" scrolling="no"></iframe>
 </div>

 Russia went into this match as a crowd favourite, given their roster and their qualifier performance.
-Meanwhile, Denmark carried some very respectable players like ::{ flag=DK }:: [Fritte](https://osu.ppy.sh/users/5001658) and ::{ flag=DK }:: [Jole](https://osu.ppy.sh/users/2883132), but not without amazing teammates to keep up the pace!
+Meanwhile, Denmark carried some very respectable players like ::{ flag=DK }:: ::Fritte::{ user-id=5001658 } and ::{ flag=DK }:: ::Jole::{ user-id=2883132 }, but not without amazing teammates to keep up the pace!

 While the seeding implied that this would be a very one-sided match, it was anything but.
 Both teams won their first picks, and the next two picks were a trade of break points.
-Russia had some unfortunate mishaps on [litmus\* - Flashdance](https://osu.ppy.sh/beatmapsets/2119632#mania/4452673), while Denmark gave away their LN2 pick, [DJ Totoriott - Chronoxia](https://osu.ppy.sh/beatmapsets/2119552#mania/4452390), with ::{ flag=RU }:: [Meiju's](https://osu.ppy.sh/users/5527957) score making all the difference tying up the score and not letting Denmark get away with a lead.
+Russia had some unfortunate mishaps on [litmus\* - Flashdance](https://osu.ppy.sh/beatmapsets/2119632#mania/4452673), while Denmark gave away their LN2 pick, [DJ Totoriott - Chronoxia](https://osu.ppy.sh/beatmapsets/2119552#mania/4452390), with ::{ flag=RU }:: ::Meiju's::{ user-id=5527957 } score making all the difference tying up the score and not letting Denmark get away with a lead.

 Russia had an obvious getaway pick with [shadow\_bling - Crush Alcohol](https://osu.ppy.sh/beatmapsets/2062870#mania/4452380) — but misses from both sides kept this close until the Russians barely pulled away in the end of the chart.
 Denmark went for [seatrus - Raindrop](https://osu.ppy.sh/beatmapsets/2119535#mania/4452365) as a counter, with Jole coming into this chart as one of the formidable chordstream players in this round.
 They definitely showed up with a 5x 200 score on *Raindrop*, tying up the scoreline yet again.